 Nash Refinished Gibson Les Paul Guitar

-In case you're wondering if this is a real Gibson Les Paul...
-Well, IT IS.
-This was sent to Bill Nash for a complete make over.
+In case you're wondering if this is a real Gibson Les Paul, it certainly is.
+It was sent to Bill Nash for a complete makeover.

 First step is to completely disassemble and separate the parts that will be aged and re-used, from the parts that we reject and replace.
 The "keeper" parts are then aged.